xynehq/xyne/server/eval/README.md

 ## search evaluation

-Currently we can run eval locally for [FiQA](https://sites.google.com/view/fiqa/home) (Financial Question Answering)  and [SciFact](https://leaderboard.allenai.org/scifact/submissions/about). for both eval the steps are same except the data processing for vespa.
+Currently we can run eval locally for [FiQA](https://sites.google.com/view/fiqa/home) (Financial Question Answering) , [SciFact](https://leaderboard.allenai.org/scifact/submissions/about) and [NFCorpus](https://www.cl.uni-heidelberg.de/statnlpgroup/nfcorpus/) .

-The [FiQA](https://sites.google.com/view/fiqa/home) (Financial Question Answering) and [SciFact](https://leaderboard.allenai.org/scifact/submissions/about) datasets is a valuable resource for evaluation, This README walks through downloading the datasets, processing it for Vespa, feeding it into the Vespa search engine, and evaluating the results using `pytrec_eval`.
+The [FiQA](https://sites.google.com/view/fiqa/home) (Financial Question Answering) , [SciFact](https://leaderboard.allenai.org/scifact/submissions/about)  and [NFCorpus](https://www.cl.uni-heidelberg.de/statnlpgroup/nfcorpus/) datasets is a valuable resource for evaluation, This README walks through downloading the datasets, processing it for Vespa, feeding it into the Vespa search engine, and evaluating the results using `pytrec_eval`.

 you can easily download the dataset from [BeIR](https://github.com/beir-cellar/beir?tab=readme-ov-file) or just hit the below commands